-The Case Issuance and Extradition Division is responsible for reviewing cases for potential criminal charges, coordinating domestic and international extraditions and overseeing a number of units involving clemency, prior criminal conduct and more.
-The division was managed in 2017 by Deputy District Attorneys Susan Gust, the division chief and Nida Rice the assistant chief.
-Legal Support Manager Ella Bookwalter and Paralegal Supervisor Debbie Kamin assisted the chiefs.
+The Case Issuance and Extradition Division is responsible for reviewing and evaluating cases for potential criminal charges, coordinating domestic and international extraditions and overseeing a number of units involving clemency, prior criminal conduct, sealing arrest records and more.
+The division was managed in 2018 by Deputy District Attorneys Susan Gust, the Division Chief and Nida Rice, the Assistant Chief.
+Legal Support Managers Ella Bookwalter and Guadalupe Dominguez, and Paralegal Supervisor Debbie Kamin assisted the chiefs.
 The division is comprised of the following units:

 - Felony Issuing

 - Proposition 57 / Sealing Arrest Records